Monday - Friday: 8:00am - 5:00pm

 Penn State Programs:

 - Administered by Penn State Global Programs

 - Faculty-led, summer, semester, and academic year programs

 - Extensive variety of locations, course options, and price points (some semester programs abroad can be cheaper than staying on campus!)

 How to get Started

-For Penn State Harrisburg Faculty-Led Embedded Courses, students will follow the registration process as outlined in each course/trip brochure.
-You can also visit the International Programs Office located in C114R Olmsted or email [email protected].
+For Penn State Harrisburg Faculty-Led Embedded Courses, such as the Spring Break Study Tours above, students will follow the registration process as outlined in each trip listing.
+If you have questions, visit the International Programs Office located in C114R Olmsted or email [email protected].

 Traveling abroad can be intimidating for experienced and first-time travelers alike.
 You'll need a passport and perhaps a travel visa to participate in an education abroad program, and in rare cases you'll need additional vaccines.
 We have great resources available online to guide you through these processes, and if you've ever got a question, please get in touch with the Office of International Programs!